arahmitz/adamblogstuff/content/posts/squashstretch/index.md

 >
 > I'll never forget the image of this big Norwegian American sitting in the golden twilight, extending his long arms and spatula hands saying... «The bouncing ball says it all»
 >
-> --<cite>R. Williams "The Animators Survival Kit"</cite>
+> --<cite> R. Williams "The Animators Survival Kit" </cite>
 >

 That's why I want my first post to be dedicated to **building a proper ball rig** - a foundation upon one can explore basics of spacing, timing and squash & stretch principles.
 Additionally, we'll peek under the hood of rigging mesh that can **preserve it's volume** while being scaled.

 Of course, in 3D animation there are two main groups of users: Autodesk Maya and blender.
 I'll try to explain the ideas in a software-agnostic manner.
-However, there will be chapters dedicated to one software, but I'm going to write every tutorial for both sofwares - ensuring noonoe feels left out.
+However, there will be chapters dedicated to one software, but I'm going to write every tutorial for both sofwares - ensuring noone feels left out.

 I'll be using some scripts along the way, presented like this: